awsdocs/aws-java-developer-guide-v2/doc_source/examples-sqs-message-queues.rst

 .. _sqs-get-queue-url:

-Get the URL for a Queue
+Get the URL for a queue
 =======================

 Call the |sqsclient|'s :methodname:`getQueueUrl` method.